christear/G4splicing/README.md

 # G4splicing

-Code for regenerating figures in the RNA G4 splicing study.
+Code for reproducing results/figures in the RNA G4 splicing study.

 #### Enviroment and required libraries